 Erosion is the loss of tooth structure due to exposure to acidic substances which dissolve away the surface of the tooth.
 Fizzy drinks and citrus fruit juices have high acid content and can cause erosion.
 Acidic fruits such as oranges, lemons, and grapefruits can cause erosion too.

-Certain medical problems also cause erosion.
-These conditions are:
+Certain medical problems also cause erosion:

-Also some patients suffer from more than one type of tooth wear.
-Simply treating one type of wear and ignoring the other types at work, will not stop the damage to the patients teeth.
+With tooth wear, it is very important that the cause is correctly identified and managed.
+Also, some patients suffer from more than one cause of tooth wear.
+Simply treating one cause of wear and ignoring the other will not stop the damage to the patient’s teeth.